If Your Child Is A Piano Prodigy

 Piano talent usually expresses itself as an ability to take the myriad of problems in a piano piece and somehow simply piece them together and make music out of it, rather than a series of stumbles and fumbles.

 Prodigies don't care about mistakes, they are too far into the music.
-Watch the kid below.
-The child in the video below simply puts it all together, not perfectly, but with dazzling assurance.

 For some, this is impossible, for others, it is almost instantly attainable.
 Talented kids know what to leave out, what they can do and not do, and tailor the piece to their abilities.
 They know what perfection is, but are not caught up in it because they want to play.
 This means that a talented child “makes music,” that is, simply plays the song with a sense of ease, and does not appear to struggle too much with any of it.